rhr/ivy/doc/source/using.rst

 You can see that the tree now has a 'knee': clade C only has one child and does not need to exist on the tree.
-We can remove it with another method of removing nodes: excising.
+We can remove it with another method of removing nodes: ``excise``.
 Excising removes a node from between its parent and its single child.

 .. sourcecode:: ipython